Acronyms

 - Studies

-- Factor Xa inhibitors for cancer-associated VTE treatment
+- Cancer-associated VTE treatment

 - A study published in 2015 comparing tinzaparin, a LMWH, to warfarin in cancer patients with acute VTE found no significant difference between the therapies for recurrent VTE or major bleeding at 6 months.
 [PMID 26284719]